If you want to create a new stream of revenue, have you considered starting a soap making business from home?

 It is free to get started on Etsy and you will immediately have access to a massive Worldwide audience (almost 40 million people currently use the site).

 The key to being successful on Etsy is to find a niche for your soaps so that you stand out from the rest of the sellers.

 If you haven’t started your shop yet, make sure to go through this tutorial on How To Start An Etsy Store Successfully

 It will take you step by step through from creating to launching your Etsy shop.
-You will be up and running selling bath bombs on Etsy in no time!
+You will be up and running selling homemade soap on Etsy in no time!